samirose/sicp-compiler-project/README.md

 * Good interoperability with JavaScript is not critical, except where it helps in testing the compiler or hosting an interpreter or the compiler on the Web
 * Do not aim to replace JavaScript on the Web

+## Running

+Required tools:
+* GNU Make
+* [Racket](https://racket-lang.org) with [R6RS support](https://docs.racket-lang.org/r6rs/index.html) (Other R6RS supporting Schemes may work too, but the Makefile at least will need modification)
+* [WABT](https://github.com/WebAssembly/wabt) for running the compiler tests as defined in the Makefile.
+Compiler's output can be tested with any WASM tooling that provides a WAT to WASM assembler and a WASM runtime.

+On macOS the built-in `make` is sufficient.
+Racket and WABT can be installed with [Homebrew](https://brew.sh).

+* Run `make` to compile the compiler.
+Requires Racket to be installed and in PATH.
+* `make test-unit` to run unit tests defined in [test-unit](./test-unit) of the compiler support libraries
+* `make test-compiler` to run tests defined in [test-compiler](./test-compiler) for the full compiler.
+This requires WABT to be installed and in PATH.
+* `make test` to run both unit and compiler tests
+* `cat test.scm | make compile` to compile the Scheme file `test.scm` to a WAT module to standard output.

+Test runs can be a bit slow, but can be executed faster in parallel using GNU make's concurrent exeuction.
+For example, `make -j4 -O test` compiles the compiler and runs all tests with 4-way concurrency.
+Requires recent-enough GNU make.
+The option `-O` keeps the output ordered despite the parallel execution.

 ## Implemented features

 * Compilation of 32-bit integer values and open-coded application of + - * / = operators